Development

 Overview

-All the code for a backend must stay in its API/Backend/[name] directory.
+All the code for a backend must stay in its plugins/core/backend/[name] directory.

 - Backends should work independently of one another.